wdzhong/missing_data_imputation/README.md

   - [ ] Data uploading process
   - [ ] Data updating frequency

+## Data Process

+### PEMS

+**Run the following commands under the root directory of this repository.**

+1. Select sensors/stations based on some rules, and calculate the distance between each pair of sensors

+    > $ python -m scripts.select_sensors

+1. Generate the distance matrix among selected sensors, where elements smaller than threshold are set to 0.

+    > $ python -m scripts.generate_adj_matrix

+1. For each district, select data based on selected sensors and merge them together

+    > $ python -m scripts.process_pems

+1. Generate samples

+    > $ python -m scripts.generate_data_samples --source_data_filename=data_raw/d07/data.npz --output_dir=data/d07

+    The train, val, and test files will have the following format
+    ```
+    x: (number of samples, input length, number of nodes, number of traffic measurements)
+    y: (number of samples, prediction length, number of nodes, number of traffic measurements)
+    ```

 ## References
 1. KDD'14 Travel Time Estimation of a Path using Sparse Trajectories
 2. AAAI'20 GMAN a graph multi-attention network for traffic prediction ([GitHub](https://github.com/zhengchuanpan/GMAN))